Mass-capacity inequalities for conformally flat manifolds with boundary: Introduction and Main Results

 \begin{defn} A {\it conformally flat} manifold with boundary, or CF-manifold for short, is a manifold $(M^{n},g), n\ge 3$, isometric to the complement of a smooth bounded open set (not necessarily connected) $\Omega\subset\mathbb{R}^n$ together with a conformally flat metric $g_{ij}=u^{\frac 4{n-2}}\delta_{ij}$, where $u>0$ is smooth, and so that: \begin{itemize} \item $g$ is asymptotically flat, with non-negative scalar curvature (i.e. $\Delta_{0}u\le 0$), and normalized so that $u\to 1$ at infinity, \item $\Sigma=\partial \Omega$ is mean-convex with respect to the Euclidean metric (i.e. $H_{0}>0)$, \item $\Sigma=\partial M$ is minimal with respect to the metric $g$ (i.e. $H_{g}=0$). \end{itemize} \end{defn}

-The main results of this paper are a mass-capacity inequality and a volumetric Penrose inequality for CF-manifolds (the latter is an improved version of the inequality of \cite{schwartz}), as well as a capacity and an Aleksandrov-Fenchel inequality for Euclidean domains.
+The main results of this paper are a mass-capacity inequality and a volumetric Penrose inequality for CF-manifolds (the latter is an improved version of the inequality of \cite{schwartz}), as well as a P\'olya-Szeg\"o and an Aleksandrov-Fenchel inequality for Euclidean domains.
 The precise statements are the following.
 (See Section 2 for definitions.)